AlbinaKantarnik/Olim-delivery-FE/README.md

 https://olim-delivery.netlify.app/

 ## Home page
-- в процессе оформления
+- in the process of placing

 ## Menu page

 ## Order page

 ## Dish page
-- есть структура - нет пока данных
+- there is a structure - no data yet
-- поэтому не закончено оформление
+- that is why the design is not finished

 ## GrandMa page
-- есть структура - нет пока данных
+- there is a structure - no data yet
-- поэтому не закончено оформление
+- that is why the design is not finished

 *upstream